CNES/Pandora/doc/sources/userguide/step_by_step/filtering.rst

 The filtering methods allow to homogenize the disparity maps, those available in pandora are :

 - median filter.
-The median filter is applied to the valid pixels of the disparity map, invalid pixels are ignored.
 - bilateral filter.

+.. note::  Invalid pixels are not filtered.
+If a valid pixel contains an invalid pixel in its filter, the invalid pixel is ignored for the calculation

 Configuration and parameters